 - 1. Make sure that the Trigger is in the off-position, then plug in the tool. - 2.
-Slide the Forward/Reverse Switch to the forward setting.
+Slide Direction Switch to the right side for clockwise rotation.
+Slide to the left side for counterclockwise rotation.

 CAUTION!
-Do not change direction while the Drill is operating.
-Allow Chuck to come to a complete stop prior to changing its direction of rotation.
+TO PREVENT INJURY: Do not change direction while the drill is operating.
+Allow chuck to come to complete stop before changing direction of rotation.

 CAUTION!
-Most drill bits are designed for use in the forward, clockwise direction.
+TO PREVENT INJURY: Most drill bits are designed for use in the forward, clockwise direction.
 Do not use a drill bit in the opposite direction than it is designed for.